Enrollment Data for All Counties Now Available

 Covered California is an independent part of the state government whose job is to make the new market work for California’s consumers.
 It is overseen by a five-member board appointed by the Governor and the Legislature.
 For more information on Covered California, please visit www..com.

 About the Department of Health Care ServicesThe Department of Health Care Services (DHCS) works to preserve and improve the physical and mental health of all Californians.
-DHCS provides health care services for more than 8.5 million Californians through Medi-Cal, including medical, dental, mental health, substance use treatment services and long-term services and supports.
+DHCS provides health care services for approximately 9.4 million Californians through Medi-Cal, including medical, dental, mental health, substance use treatment services and long-term services and supports.
 This is accomplished through an investment of approximately $70 billion annually in public funds for the care of low-income families, children, pregnant women, seniors and persons with disabilities.
-DHCS focuses on delivering quality, effective services primarily through the more coordinated systems of care provided by 21 Medi-Cal managed care plans located in all of California’s 58 counties.
+DHCS focuses on delivering quality, effective services primarily through coordinated systems of care provided by 21 Medi-Cal managed care plans located in all of California’s 58 counties.
 For more information about DHCS, please visit www.dhcs.ca.gov.